irfan129612-prog/Linux-Deep-Dive-Labs/Lab-01-Navigating-the-Filesystem.md

 # Lab 01 - Navigating the Filesystem

-## 🎯 Objective
+## Overview

-Learn how to navigate the Linux filesystem using basic command-line commands.
+This lab focuses on basic Linux filesystem navigation and directory traversal using command-line utilities.

-## 💻 Commands Used
+## Commands Practiced

 ```bash
 pwd